Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 #### Read/Write data in Device Storage

-Your objective is to access Device Storage and save Course data that you create in ```CourseCreatePage```.
+You are to access Device Storage and save Course data.
 You will perform simple validations on input data through the UI elements and perform data read/write operations in the Device File System to save your data.
-Once you have saved enough data, you need to populate them in the CollectionView element in the ```CourseListPage```. (deploy and test on at least 1 or more platforms as you prefer)
+Then you will populate your data in the CollectionView element. (deploy and test on at least 1 or more platforms as you prefer)

 Completion criteria:
 - Use of Simple data validation
 - Use of File System API
 - Use of Read/Write data in Device Storage
 - Use of CollectionView to populate data
+- Use of ItemTemplating to populate data

 #### Instructions:

 Starter Project located in DAY4/Starter.zip file.

+Your objective is to create two new XAML Pages in the "Pages" folder, ```CourseListPage.xaml```, ```CourseCreatePage.xaml``` and navigate to them from Home Page.
+The navigation from ```HomePage``` to the ```CourseListPage``` should be handled using the ToolbarItem's Click event, which should be placed inside ```HomePage.xaml.cs``` class.

 WIP